LBcheche/Timer-For-LOVE2D/README.md

 {
     time = ... ,
     alarmFunction = function() return ... end,
-    continuous = ... ,
+    loop = ... ,
 }
 ```

 where:

-- `time`: a number that represents the current time in seconds.
+- `time`: Number that represents the current time in seconds.

-- `alarmFunction`: a client's callback function that will be called after the set time.
+- `alarmFunction`: Client's callback function that will be called after the set time.

-- `continuous`: a boolean that flags if the timer will automatically reset
+- `lopp`: Boolean that flags if the timer will automatically reset.

 ### Timer Handler Methods